Nimdraug/arch-pi-strap/README.md

 ```
 system-setup-script device [ command ]
 ```
-*device* is the block device for the SD card you wish to install the system on.
+`device` is the block device for the SD card you wish to install the system on.
 Make sure it is not the one your current system is on incase it gets overwritten.

-If no *command* is given the script will enter interactive mode and you will be asked what actions you wish to execute using yes and no questions.
+If no `command` is given the script will enter interactive mode and you will be asked what actions you wish to execute using yes and no questions.

 commands:
-- create-part-table: creates a partition table to the card using parted. *Note*: The partitions will not be formatted.
+- `create-part-table`: creates a partition table to the card using parted. *Note*: The partitions will not be formatted.
-- make-filesystems: formats the partitions to create the required filesystems
+- `make-filesystems`: formats the partitions to create the required filesystems
-- install-base: downloads the latest version of Archlinux ARM that is available an installs it on the card.
+- `install-base`: downloads the latest version of Archlinux ARM that is available an installs it on the card.
 If a version has already been downloaded you will be asked if you wish to overwrite it.
-- install-system: installs system specific packages and files to get the desired system up quicker
+- `install-system`: installs system specific packages and files to get the desired system up quicker

 ## available system setup scripts

-- create-base-pi.sh: this just installs the base system, nothing else.
+- `create-base-pi.sh`: this just installs the base system, nothing else.
 This one can actually be run from any Archlinux system, not just a Archlinux ARM one, and is therefore good for getting started.
-- create-music-pi.sh: this installs a [mpd](http://www.musicpd.org/) server along with client as well as the base system for use as a music player system
+- `create-music-pi.sh`: this installs a [mpd](http://www.musicpd.org/) server along with client as well as the base system for use as a music player system

 ## custom system setup scripts
 You can create your own system setup scripts by importing the core functions